ESIPFed/gsoc/MENTOR-contribution-guide.md

 2. Be willing to commit for the full GSoC period.
 3. Be a willing and engaged mentor.

-You can submit ideas up to 3 days after Google announces that ESIP is participating as a umbrella org.

 When you submit your idea, please contact us (lab@esipfed.org) and tell us your preferred way for students to contact you.